top of page

 The Build-Up

 The build-up was about restoration.
-Amanda Nunes had not lost since 2014 before losing to Pena at UFC 269 — a result that had broken her 12-fight UFC win streak across two divisions and ended her seven-year unbeaten run.
-The UFC 277 rematch was Nunes's chance to restore her championship reign and her GOAT status; Pena's chance to confirm the upset had been no fluke.
+Amanda Nunes had not lost since 2014 before losing to Pena at UFC 269.
+The UFC 277 rematch was Nunes's chance to restore her championship reign and GOAT status.
+Betting opened Nunes at -350.

 Main Event: Pena vs. Nunes 2